scontain/scone_mesh_tutorial/README.md

 ### Step 0: Requirements

-Many development system will already have most of the necessary software installed.
+Many development systems will already have most of the necessary software installed.
 We provide a `bash` shell script to verify this, and install what is missing.
 Run: